avysk/vim-msx-colors/README.md

 # vim-msx-colors

 This is an MSX-like color scheme for graphical vim.
-If you wish, you can use MAX palette directly: the dictionary `g:msxcolors` maps color numbers to their hexadecimal values.
+If you wish, you can use MSX palette directly: the dictionary `g:msxcolors` maps color numbers to their hexadecimal values.

 ![Example](Example.png)